NVIDIA-AI-IOT/trt_pose/tasks/hand_pose/README.md

-# Hand Pose Detection And Classification
+# Hand Pose Estimation And Classification

 This project is an extention of TRT Pose for Hand Pose Detection.
 The project includes